-The net asset value and market value of the Company's shares will fluctuate with changes in the market value of the Company's investments.
+The net asset value and market value of the Company's shares will fluctuate with changes in the market value of the Company's investments and fluctuations in currency exchange rates.
 Such changes in value may occur as the result of various factors, including general economic and market conditions, the performance of corporations who have borrowed from the Company and changes in interest rates which may affect the value of interest-bearing securities owned by the Company.
 An investment in the Company is speculative and may result in the loss of a substantial portion of a shareholder's investment.
 Only shareholders who are experienced in high risk investments and who can afford to lose a substantial portion of their investment should consider an investment in the Company.

-The Company will be exposed to risks associated with changes in interest rates
+The Company will be exposed to risks associated with changes in market rates

-The Company is subject to financial market risks, including changes in interest rates.
-General interest rate fluctuations may have a substantial negative impact on the Company's investments and investment opportunities and, accordingly, have a material adverse effect on its ability to achieve its investment objectives and its target rate of return on invested capital.
+The Company is subject to financial market risks, including changes in interest and currency exchange rates.
+General interest and currency exchange rate fluctuations may have a substantial negative impact on the Company's investments and investment opportunities and, accordingly, have a material adverse effect on its ability to achieve its investment objectives and its target rate of return on invested capital.
 In addition, an increase in interest rates would make it more expensive to use debt for the Company's financing needs, if any.

-No current market for warrants or contingent value rights
+No current market for Warrants or CVRs

-There is currently no market through which the warrants or CVRs may be sold, and such a market may not develop, therefore, holders may not be able to resell the warrants or CVRs.
-This may affect the pricing of the warrants and the CVRs in the secondary market, the transparency and availability of trading prices, the liquidity of the warrants or CVRs and the extent of issuer regulation.
-The Company does not intend to apply to list the warrants or CVRs on any stock exchange.
+There is currently no market through which the Warrants or CVRs may be sold, and such a market may not develop, therefore, holders may not be able to resell the Warrants or CVRs.
+This may affect the pricing of the Warrants and the CVRs in the secondary market, the transparency and availability of trading prices, the liquidity of the Warrants or CVRs and the extent of issuer regulation.
+The Company does not intend to apply to list the Warrants or CVRs on any stock exchange.